rs-develop/ForIocCrawler/README.md

 * stdout printing mode (default)
 * csv

 The *stdout* modes is discribed above.
-The csv mode is better for prozessing large directories or mount points.
+The csv mode is better for processing large directories or mount points.
 It comes with a better overview: file count, processing status and an ioc summary.

 ```